 Cultural Highlight in Lindau

 From April to October the “Cavazzen” also hosts some first-class temporary exhibitions.
-After Picasso, Chagall, Miró, Matisse and Nolde in 2016 the museum is showing the works of Paul Klee.
+After Picasso, Chagall, Miró, Matisse, Nolde and Klee in 2017 the museum will show the works of Augst Macke in 2018.
 It also holds a regular programme of readings and vernissages.
 Young visitors aged six and above can enjoy special tours and children’s programmes.

 In summer, the Mediterranean courtyard with its fountain of Melusina is a wonderful shady place to sit and rest.
 It is also home to Il Cavazzo, the museum cafe, which serves guests during the special exhibitions that are held between April and September.